teknix/american_capitalism_2_0_full_project/docs/thesis.md

 - worker equity pools that grant employees a stake in long-term value
 - tax credits for firms whose wage growth tracks profitability and productivity
 - conditioning executive bonuses and certain corporate tax advantages on wage floors and profit-sharing performance
+- a unified effective tax floor that aligns capital and labor taxation so middle-class households and billionaires face similar effective rates, while phasing out small-business advantages as firms scale

 **Impact:**